rambly/ZeldaClassic-zscript-docs/2.53.2/docs/ffc.md

 int TileWidth
 :	* ZASM Instruction: `FFTWIDTH<d3>`, `WIDTH<>`

-The number of tile columns composing the FFC.
+The number of tile columns composing the FFC, or its visible width.
 The maximum value is `4`.

 <!-- **Example** -->

-	(TODO) !
+	MyFFC->TileWidth = 2; // Sets the tile colums for the FFC to 2.

 ---